camunda/camunda-docs-manual/content/user-guide/process-engine/identity-service.md

 # Throttle login attempts

-A mechanism exists for preventing subsequent unsuccessful login attempts.
-The essence of it is that the user is not able to login for a specific amount of time after unsuccessful login attempt.
+A mechanism exists for preventing subsequent unsuccessful login attempts.The essence of it is that the user is not able to log in for a specific amount of time after unsuccessful login attempts.
-The amount of time is calculated after each attempts but it is limited by maximum delay time.
+The amount of time is calculated after each attempt but it is limited by maximum delay time.
-After predefined number of unsuccessful attempts, the user will be lock and only an administrator has permissions to [unlock]({{< relref "webapps/admin/user-management.md" >}}) them.
+After a predefined number of unsuccessful attempts, the user will be locked and only an administrator has permissions to [unlock]({{< relref "webapps/admin/user-management.md" >}}) them.

 The mechanism is configurable with the following properties and respective default values.